Why boycott Elsevier?

 Abstract:

-The celebrated Johnson-Lindenstrauss lemma tells us that a random projection onto k-dimensional Euclidean space almost preserves the ell_2-length of any set of 2^{Theta(k)} vectors with high probability.
+The celebrated Johnson-Lindenstrauss lemma tells us that a random projection onto k-dimensional Euclidean space almost preserves the $latex ell_2$-length of any set of $latex 2^{Theta(k)}$ vectors with high probability.
 The lemma has no dependence on the dimension of the ambient space in which the vectors originally lie.
 One way to implement a random projection is to take a Haar-random unitary operator on the ambient space, apply it to a vector and then project the resulting vector onto its first k coordinates.
 We show that a unitary poly(k)-design can be used for this purpose instead of a Haar-random unitary.
 This allows us to perform the dimension reduction quantumly in time polylogarithmic in the dimension of the original space and the number of vectors whose length is to be preserved.

 We give two proofs of this result.
 The first proof digs into the Chernoff-style tail bound of a chi-square distribution, and the second proof is by a finer analysis of the so-called k-moment method originated by Bellare and Rompel and applied previously to unitary designs by Low.